Poisson limit theorems for the Robinson-Schensted correspondence and for the multi-line Hammersley process: Introduction

 \subsection{Limit distribution of the multi-line Hammersley process}

 As we already mentioned, the entries of the bottom row of the insertion tableau can be interpreted as positions of the particles in (the de-Poissonized version~of) the Hammersley interacting particle process on the unit interval $[0,1]$.
-Therefore the following result is a reformulation of \cref{coro:poisson-growth-Plancherel} in the language which is more related to the original result of Aldous and Diaconis \cite[Theorem 5(b)]{Aldous1995} which concerned the special case $k=0$.
-The general case $k\geq 0$ can be interpreted as a statement about the convergence of the multi-line version of the Hammersley process \emph{on the the unit interval $[0,1]$} to its stationary distribution \emph{on the whole real line $\R$} which was calculated by Fan and Seppäläinen \cite[Theorem 5.1]{Fan2018}.
+Therefore the following result (\cref{coro:localP} below) is a generalization of the result of Aldous and Diaconis \AD which concerned only the special case $k=0$ of the single-line Hammersley process (in the Poissonized setup).
+For a more detailed discussion of the link between these results see \cref{sec:link-aldous-diaconis}.

+The general case~$k\geq 0$ can be interpreted as a statement about the convergence of the multi-line version of the Hammersley process \emph{on the the unit interval $[0,1]$} to its stationary distribution \emph{on the whole real line $\R$} which was calculated by Fan and Seppäläinen \cite[Theorem 5.1]{Fan2020}.

+Note that in his original paper \cite[Section 9]{Hammersley1972} Hammersley considered the particle process with a discrete time parameter indexed by non-negative integers.
+Slightly confusingly, this process with the modern terminology would be referred to as \emph{the de-Poissonized version of the Hammersley process} (as opposed to \emph{the Hammersley process} in which the time is continuous and the input is given by the Poisson point process on the quarterplane).
+It~follows that the setup which we consider in \cref{coro:localP} coincides with the one from the original paper of Hammersley.
+The special case $k=0$ of \cref{coro:localP} was conjectured already by Hammersley \cite[\emph{``assumption~$\alpha$''} on page~371]{Hammersley1972} who did not predict the exact value of the intensity of the Poisson process.